Dichao-Liu/Anti-noise_FGVR/README.md

 ### Dataset

-* **(1) Download the Stanford Cars dataset or other datasets mentioned in the Paper, and organize the structure as follows:**
+* **(1) Download the Stanford Cars dataset or other datasets mentioned in the paper, and organize the structure as follows:**
 ```
 dataset folder
 ├── train